ansys/pyaedt/doc/source/User_guide/mesh.rst

     glob_msh.settings["MeshRegionResolution"] = 3

 The keys available depend on whether manual or automatic settings are used.
-You can use the ``manual_settings`` Boolean property of the global mesh region object to chagne the setting.
+You can use the ``manual_settings`` Boolean property of the global mesh region object to change the setting.

 To modify the global region dimensions, access the '`global_region'` property and modify its attributes: